 A few weeks ago I published an article on my concerns regarding collateral mortgages.
 I outlined why I think they are problematic for many consumers and how they are risky for second mortgage investors.

 Two bankers responded.
-One was very negative whereas the other had a moderate approach and provided some interesting points.
+One was very negative whereas the other took a moderate approach and shared some interesting points.
 Let’s start with the latter.

 Steve (not his real name) is a friend of mine whom I’ve known for several years.
-He is a banker at an institution that deals in both conventional and collateral mortgages, though, as he tells me, collateral mortgages are becoming standard practice.
-He pointed out a typo (always appreciated since I don’t have an editor) and wrote the following:
+He is a banker at an institution that deals in both conventional and collateral mortgages.
+According to Steve, collateral mortgages are becoming standard practice.
+He wrote the following:

 All good points.

 With a collateral mortgage, yes, the bank can more easily increase borrowing to the client.

 And you can insist that the registration is only for the amount borrowed.